The role of assignment in defining and identifying causal effects in randomized trials: EXAMPLE CAUSAL STRUCTURE 2

 Furthermore, given that the DAG of Figure \ref{fig:DAG2} is obtained by \emph{removing} arrows from the DAG of Figure \ref{fig:DAG1}, it has to be that all independencies that hold under the former remain true under the latter (removal of arrows cannot induce new dependencies).
 In fact it is easy to check that the independencies used in the previous section are true under the DAG of Figure \ref{fig:DAG2}A by examining the the SWIGs for different interventions.
 Therefore, we expect all the identification results that we obtained under the DAG of Figure \ref{fig:DAG1} to also hold under the DAG of Figure \ref{fig:DAG2}.
 It follows that, in the causal structure of Figure \ref{fig:DAG2}A, it remains true that the potential outcome means under joint intervention on assignment and treatment $\E[Y^{z,a}]$ are identified with $\phi(z,a)$ and the potential outcome means under intervention on treatment $\E[Y^{a}]$ are identified with $\chi(a)$; similarly, the per-protocol effect is identified by $\delta_{\phi}$ and the effect of treatment is identified by $\delta_{\chi}$.
 Furthermore, combining these identification results with the exclusion restriction represented on the DAG of Figure \ref{fig:DAG2}, we can conclude that $\phi(z,a) = \chi(a)$, for $z=0,1$ and $a=0,1$; and $\delta_{\phi} = \delta_{\psi}$.

-Next, we shall argue that under the assumptions embedded in Figure \ref{fig:DAG2}, these identification results simplify considerably.
+Next, we shall argue that under the assumptions embedded in Figure \ref{fig:DAG2}, these identification results can be further simplified.
 To see this, consider the SWIG obtained from the DAG of Figure \ref{fig:DAG2} for intervention to set treatment $A$ to $a$ (Figure \ref{fig:DAG2}D).
-In this SWIG, the independence condition $Y^{z,a} \indep A | X$ holds and therefore, as we show in the Appendix, the potential outcome mean under intervention to set treatment $A$ to $a$, $\E[Y^a]$ is identified with and the effect of treatment is identified with
+In this SWIG, the independence condition $Y^{a} \indep A | X$ holds and therefore, as we show in the Appendix (Sections 1-3), the potential outcome mean under intervention to set treatment $A$ to $a$, $\E[Y^a]$ is identified with and the effect of treatment is identified with

 Combining all these results, we can conclude that under the causal structure of Figure \ref{fig:DAG2}, the potential outcome means under joint intervention on assignment and treatment and under intervention on treatment alone are equal, $\E[Y^{z,a}] = \E[Y^a]$, and identified with Furthermore, the per-protocol effect and the effect of treatment are equal $\E[Y^{z=1,a=1} - Y^{z=0,a=0}] = \E[Y^{a=1} - Y^{a=0}]$, and are identified with